danloe/Better-Bot/README.md

 ### Deploy guild slash commands

-Guild slash commands are only available in the guild where they were deployed, but instantly available.
+Guild slash commands are only available in the guild in which they were deployed, but are available immediately.

 Send the following messages in a guild text channel.